 2025 Sustainable Cotton Challenge

-The sustainable cotton community and its members believe that there is a necessity for cotton to be produced and used more sustainably not only to reduce its burden on the environment, but also as a pathway to lift millions of people out of poverty.
-Cotton is also an important rotational crop for smallholders and the cash income it creates is vital for farmers’ livelihoods, contributing to both improved living standards and to food security.
-Addressing the land water, and social impacts of cotton supply chains will also move the textile industry closer to achieving the UN SDG’s.
+Textile Exchange and its members believe that there is a necessity for cotton to be produced and used more sustainably, not only to reduce its burden on the environment, but also as a pathway to lift farmers and their families out of poverty.
+Cotton is also an important rotational crop for smallholder farmers and the cash income it creates is vital for farmers’ livelihoods, contributing to both improved living standards for themselves, their communities and to food security.
+Addressing the land, water, and social impacts of cotton supply chains will also move the textile industry closer to achieving the UN Sustainable Development Goals (SDGs).

-The 2025 Sustainable Cotton Challenge defines sustainable sources as Organic, Fairtrade, Better Cotton Initiative (BCI), Cotton Made in Africa and recycled cotton certified to an independently verifiable standard such as the Global Recycled Standard (GRS) or the Recycled Claim Standard (RCS).
+The 2025 Sustainable Cotton Challenge, challenges retailers and brands to champion the greater use of sustainable cotton by aiming for 100% of the cotton from their supply chains to come from the most sustainable sources.
+These sustainable sources are from the Textile Exchange list of recognized organic and sustainable cotton initiatives.
+These initiatives include Organic, Fairtrade, Better Cotton Initiative (BCI), Cotton Made in Africa and recycled cotton certified to an independently verifiable standard such as the Global Recycled Standard (GRS) or the Recycled Claim Standard (RCS).
 In addition, Cotton Connect’s REEL program and code provides a starting point for businesses aiming to for greater sustainability in their cotton supply chain.

 As of March 2018, it was decided that the International Sustainability Unit would close.
 Given this decision, it was decided that Textile Exchange would take over the role of the initiative’s Secretariat.
 Textile Exchange is thrilled keep this great momentum going.